Jeremaine Copeland

-Jeremaine Copeland (born February 19, 1977) is a former professional gridiron football wide receiver who is currently the wide receivers coach for the Saskatchewan Roughriders of the Canadian Football League.
-He has played with the Montreal Alouettes, Calgary Stampeders, and Toronto Argonauts, as well as in the XFL and NFL Europe.
+Jeremaine Copeland (born February 19, 1977) is an American former professional football wide receiver.
+He played with the Montreal Alouettes, Calgary Stampeders, and Toronto Argonauts of the Canadian Football League (CFL) as well as in the XFL and NFL Europe.
+He was inducted into the Canadian Football Hall of Fame in 2025.

-Early years
+Early life

 Copeland was born in Harriman, Tennessee.
 He would attend Harriman High School, where he played on the Blue Devils football team.
 While at Harriman, Copeland played at both running back and wide receiver.

 College career

 Copeland attended the University of Tennessee, where he played under head coach Phillip Fulmer from the 1995 season to the 1998 season.

 1995 season

 As a freshman with the Volunteers, Copeland played as a running back some.
-He recorded 14 rushes for 73 yards and two touchdowns on the season.
+He recorded 14 rushes for 73 yards and two touchdowns on the season for the 11–1 Volunteers.

 1996 season

 As a sophomore with the Volunteers, Copeland played both at running back and wide receiver.
 He recorded 17 rushes for 72 yards and two touchdowns.
-In addition, he had 16 receptions for 191 yards.
-In addition, he returned 11 punts for the team.
+In addition, he had 16 receptions for 191 yards for the 10–2 Volunteers.